b2c

 6. Enhanced Accessibility

-One of the significant advantages of employing buyers is to buy any product or service while sitting anywhere and at any time.
+One of the significant advantages of employing buyers is that to can buy any product or service while sitting anywhere and at any time.
 It diminishes the time barrier, and the businesses function the whole day and night, attracting more customers while increasing brand value.

 Earn Online with Chegg No Investment Required

-Cons Of B2C (Business to Consumer)
+Cons Of B2C

 When it comes to B2C, one faces severe limitations and challenges, as mentioned below: